wise2c-devops/breeze/README.md

 * **Support offline deployment**: After 4 images (playbook, yum-repo, pagoda, deploy-ui) have been loaded on the deploy server, kubernetes clusters can be setup without internet access.
 Breeze works as a yum repository server and deploys a local Harbor registry and uses kubeadm to setup kubernetes clusters.
 All docker images will be pulled from the local Harbor registry.

-* **Support multi-cluster**: Breeze supports multipile kubernetes clusters deployment.
+* **Support multi-cluster**: Breeze supports multiple kubernetes clusters deployment.

 * **Support high available architecture**:  With Breeze, you can setup kubernetes clusters with 3 master servers and 3 etcd servers combined with haproxy and keepalived.
 All worker nodes will use the virtual floating ip address to communicate with the master servers.